 Raspberry Pi Imager is to blame.
 Just wait a few minutes and try again.

-Raspberry Pi Imager sometimes bugs out and refuses to display the entire
+Raspberry Pi Imager sometimes bugs out and refuses to display the list

-list of Linux images.Ubuntu Desktop (KioskForge will detect this, though, and
+of supported Linux images.Ubuntu Desktop (KioskForge will detect this, though, and

 then KioskForge Kiosk.
 Please assign the new kiosk file a

-meaningful name so that you can easily see what purpose of the kiosk
+meaningful name so you can easily see its purpose.Notepad

 (right-click on the kiosk icon and select Edit).
 Save it